AiAnswer3213/BlizzPlease/README.md

 Unzip the file and ensure the folder is named BlizzPlease to match the .toc file.

 Move the BlizzPlease folder into your AddOns directory (/Interface/AddOns).

+# 🐞 Bug Reports
+If you encounter any bugs in the default UI or in the addon, please open an issue on our [Issues Page](https://github.com/AiAnswer3213/BlizzPlease/issues) to get a discussion started.